Projects and Standardisation Activities

 Networks of Excellence

-The ARTIST Networks of Excellence aim at strengthening European research in Embedded Systems Design,
+The ARTIST Networks of Excellence (2002-2012) strengthened European research in Embedded Systems Design by

-promoting the emergence of this new multi-disciplinary area, and build a durable European research community on
+promoting the emergence of this new multi-disciplinary area, and by building a durable European research community on

 Embedded Systems Design.

-ARTIST gathers key players in the following strategic domains: Modelling and Components, Hard Real-Time,
+ARTIST gathered key players in the following strategic domains: Modelling and Components, Hard Real-Time,

-- Coordination of the platform for Platform for Component Modelling and Verification
+- where I coordinated the activities concerning the Platform for Component Modelling and Verification

-Integrated project SPEEDS Speculative and Exploratory Design in Systems Engineering (2006-2010):
+SPEEDS Integrated project on Speculative and Exploratory Design in Systems Engineering (2006-2010):

-SPEEDS is a concerted effort to define the new generation of end-to-end methodologies, processes and supporting tools for safety-critical embedded system design.
-They will enable European systems industry to evolve from model-based design of hardware/software systems, towards integrated component based construction of complete virtual system models.
+This project aimed at a concerted effort to define the new generation of end-to-end methodologies, processes and supporting tools for safety-critical embedded system design such as to enable European systems industry to evolve from model-based design of hardware/software systems, towards integrated component based construction of complete virtual system models.

-The main expected results of the project are a modelling framework based on rich components including the relevant information
+The main expected results of the project were a modelling framework based on rich components including the relevant information

 This project aimed at computational and analytical models for non-functional properties of embedded systems.